Guess Which Shelter Dogs Make Great Service Dogs

 The support goes both ways: In interacting with the dogs and being the beneficiaries of unconditional and uncritical canine attention, the men learn more about themselves.
-According the NYC Department of Correction, the program reduces institutional violence and helps inmates build social skills that will, ideally, smooth their transition back into society.
+According to the NYC Department of Correction, the program reduces institutional violence and helps inmates build social skills that will, ideally, smooth their transition back into society.

 Dogs judged to be suitable for service work receive further training, learning to do a number of different jobs specific to what an individual handler may need.
 These may include alerting people to sounds, retrieving dropped objects, opening and closing doors and cabinets, guiding wheelchairs, or responding to panic attacks.
 AFF trains both the dogs and their handlers, and also provides additional training as handlers’ needs evolve.